 - Click the SEO tab.

-- Under Hide from Search Engines, check All pages in this collection.
+- Switch the Hide from Search Engines toggle on.
 Blog Pages have more options.

 Add the tag with Code Injection